How to stay on top of quilt scraps: 7 habits that keep you organized

-We’ve conquered the mountain—now let’s make sure we don’t get buried again.
-If processing scraps isn’t your favorite hobby, these tips will help you stay ahead of the pile without the burnout.
+We’ve conquered the scrap fabric pile —now let’s make sure we don’t get scrap overwhelm again.
+If dealing with scraps and stash management isn’t your favorite, these tips will keep you organized without the burnout.

 1. The "Fabric First" Strategy